tecarlsson/docker-ubuntu-14-04-java8/README.md

 A adhoc Docker container for building our code with yocto.

-docker run -it -v <path-to-yocto-folder>:/yocto tecarlsson/docker-ubuntu-14-04-java8 <image-to-build>
+docker run -it -v /path/to/yocto/:/yocto tecarlsson/docker-ubuntu-14-04-java8 image-to-build

 ## Installed dependencies
 - Java JDK 8